roke-to/roketo-mass-streaming/README.md

 Tested on Ubuntu Linux.

-If you experience any issued, you can write to https://t.me/angly or https://t.me/dcversus for support.
+If you experience any issues, you can write to https://t.me/angly or https://t.me/dcversus for support.